voldman/wrestlebrainia/activities/high-school-two-day/day 2/WTPday2.md

 3. Connect the Arduino to the computer using the USB cable.
 In the Arduino environment, go to Tools&gt;Port and select the serial port to which the Arduino is connected, e.g., display something like (Arduino Uno) COM4.

 4. Upload the sketch to the Arduino.
-After a few seconds, the LCD display should start displaying text as it did on Wednesday (“Calibration”,…).
+After a few seconds, the LCD display should start displaying text as it did on Day 1 (“Calibration”,…).

 5. Connect the 12V battery to the Motor Shield.
 The green light on the motor shield should light up.